archetype-themes/plugin-theme-component/docs/Archie.md

 it fast and easy to populate and maintain Themes with tons of Sections.

 Gone are the days of manually copying sections from one theme to another, Archetype Themes' CLI allows you to create a shareable Collection of Sections that we bundle as an NPM package.
-Simply add the dependency to install them within your Shopify Themes.
+Add the dependency to install them within your Shopify Themes.

 **Main Benefits**

 - Bundle as many Reusable Components, as Snippets, as you want, within your Collection.
 - Share common JavaScript and Styles with your Sections
-- Say *"goodbye"* to duplicated code by sharing your Collection with as many Themes as you want
+- Say *"goodbye"* to duplicate code by sharing your Collection with as many Themes as you want
 - Configure your Theme to use all or a selection of Components within a Collection
 - Fix your bug once; in the collection repository.
   - Update the Collection dependency in your Themes repository.